MicrosoftDocs/cpp-docs/docs/ide/include-diagnostics.md

 If you have an `#include` directive that is used infrequently, but significantly impacts your compile time, this tool can help you identify it.

-In this article, you've seen how to turn on Include Diagnostics and CodeLens, and how to use Include Diagnostics to analyze how often something from an include file is used and how an `#include` impacts build time.
+In this article, you've seen how to turn on C++ Include Diagnostics and CodeLens, and how to use C++ Include Diagnostics to analyze how often something from an include file is used and how an `#include` impacts build time.

 ## See also